Last updated on May 18th, 2017 at 10:19 am

 Due to the ‘poor’ aiming, effectiveness varies greatly by weapon.
 Slower moving projectiles don’t work well without Auto Targeting, while the Laser will actually instantly hit it’s target…and even move on to the next target instantly when the first is destroyed!
 The Laser is insanely broken even without Auto Targeting and it’s highly recommended if the Auto Launcher is a big part of your play style.

 Auto Launcher will fire Charge type weapons, but will always wait for a full charge.
 This means they’re not as effective unless the Unit and Auto Launcher is upgraded many times (resulting in a much briefer charge time)

 5 Billion Energy

-This accounts for comet speed when shooting, though it’s useless for a surprising amount of weapons (anything homing or instantaneous).
+This accounts for comet speed when shooting, though it’s useless for any weapons that have homing or have instant-travel lasers.

 The collector passively collects Energy on the planet and can be harvested by tapping on the collector when the “bucket” is full of gold material.
 It’s the most important upgrade for more passive players as it’s a steady stream of a large amount of energy.

 Cost: increasing, up to 15m Energy

 If you spend enough time away from your game for the collector to be fully full (the bar on it’s side will be all yellow), Capacity will be the most important upgrade.